 - This breed is excellent for joining you on a run during a warm summer’s day.
 They were bred for water retrieving and have a water-resistant coat!
 This coat also helps them regulate temperature.

 - This breed needs a lot of playtime and great weather to run around in.
 They love running and socializing at the park, and even going to warm weather runs around town.
 If you are interested in frisbee, this breed is more than happy to be your partner.

 - This breed is perfect for outdoors lovers, Newport Beach isn’t too far from some fantastic hiking spots.
 This breed has high energy, which makes them ideal for hiking.
 Even though they are very active, remember to provide them with plenty of water, and some relaxing time in the shade.

 - The Airedale terrier is a larger breed of terrier, and they require a lot of exercise and playtime.
 They would enjoy running around in the woods, your yard, a park, and even a beach.
 Their coats allow them to adapt to both hot and cold climates.
 For warm weather, give them a trim, for the cold, let their hair grow out.

 - This breed will enjoy a nice walk or two around Newport Beach.
 If you are going to play and go outside during hot sunny days, avoid the hottest times of the day so your dog does not overheat.
 Their coats are short and allow the breed to keep cool when it is hot.

 These breeds thrive in both water and hot weather!
 This list has the dogs that are a better fit for the Newport Beach area or any beachy area you may live in.

 American Water Spaniel:

 - They enjoy a good swim, and their coats have a water-resistant curl that allows them to dry fast.
-They are specifically used for hunting and fishing in Wisconsin but make a great transition into being ocean dogs because they require a lot of physical exercise.
+They are specifically used for hunting and fishing in Wisconsin but make a great transition into being ocean dogs because they require a lot of physical exercises.
 They are perfect for warmer climates and love hot days.